I am 12,871.75 days old (as of this writing, 1/1/2019).

 What if Resolutions Can Help You?

-But what if making New Year’s Resolutions can actually help you?
 Why not re-assess your goals and where your life is going?
 It’s really not much different than assessing and planning quarters, as in the business world.

 What if a calendar wasn’t little 30-day chunks that hung on your wall?
 What if it was a big string of days that kept going from left to right along the way across all the walls in your room, little one inch squares to represent the days with no differentiators of week or months or years?